-The days of sitting in the garden and watching the rabbits frolic while we sit and relax in the sun are over for another year.
+The days of sitting in the garden and watching the bunnies frolic while we sit and relax in the sun are over for another year.
 It’s important to remember that pet rabbits do need extra help from us in the colder months to stay warm and dry, and to make sure that they still get enough exercise.
 The burrows that wild rabbits live in don’t vary in temperature very much at all throughout the year, so we need to give our outdoor pets a helping hand.
-These are our top tips for keeping your bunnies warm and healthy this winter.
+These are our top tips for caring for your rabbits in winter.

 A Hutch Is Not Enough